Last updated on April 8, 2026

 Dryad Arbor is notable if only for the number of judge calls it's garnered over the years.
 It’s also a solid roleplayer in green decks that want to use Green Sun's Zenith as a turn-1 mana dork or that want a cheap creature to sacrifice to Natural Order.
 A creature that comes into play off a fetch land or similar effect can also swing a close game.

 Urborg, Tomb of Yawgmoth and Yavimaya, Cradle of Growth occupy a similar space of making all lands duals of a sort.
-Urborg is the more notable of the two thanks to its combo with Cabal Coffers.
+Urborg is the more notable of the two thanks to its combo with infamous black land Cabal Coffers.
 Both provide blanket fixing; you never need another Swamp or Forest with these.
-Since they don’t have the land type, they can go into any Commander deck and provide them with an off-color basic land type, which could be interesting for domain or converge strategies outside 5-color shells.
+Since they don’t use a colored mana symbol, they can go into any Commander deck to provide an off-color basic land type, which could be interesting for domain or converge strategies outside 5-color shells.

 While most common lands from Throne of Eldraine have fallen into obscurity, Mystic Sanctuary fell into several Banned and Restricted announcements.
 It turns out a fetchable Cryptic Command breaks formats.
 It’s also simple to set up infinite loops using this, Ghostly Flicker, and any number of Archaeomancer variants.